ccushnahan/qtas_pdf_tools/README.md

 # QTAS PDF

-Small application to split source pdf into sections and convert sections into word docs (docx format)
+Small application to extract data from Pearson Education documents and restructure module requirements into matching format for QTAS internal processes.